 Matola Reserve, Eastern Cape

-Matola Reserve, a Hidden Gem in the Eastern Cape
+Matola Game Reserve, a Hidden Gem in the Eastern Cape

 views from 'the sleep shed' at Matola Reserve

 The pool area was fantastic, too, surrounded by grasslands with the best sunset views.
-Its location is such that you can enjoy evening drinks while watching animals graze nearby.
+And the best part? you can sip on your evening drinks while chilling by the pool and watching animals casually munching away nearby.
+It’s really something magical!

 the pool at matola